chamer79/Bucha-Bucha/README.md

 -Bucha Basics: Create a modal box for each kombucha fact -Put Request
 -Add question form to Bucha Basic page.
+-Altering the recipe layout from grid to mosaic.

 ## Project Schedule